|Name in English||Number of staff

 The Office for Foreigners (OFF) is the authority responsible for examining applications for international protection and competent to take decisions at first instance.
-According to information provided by the OFF on 16 July 2019, the total number of staff amounted to 413 officials, out of whom the large majority were permanent staff (363 permanent staff and 50 temporary staff).
 The number of caseworkers in 2021 was 29 (in comparison to 25 in 2020), who were responsible for conducting interviews and examining applications for international protection.

-Caseworkers are trained on all aspects of the asylum procedure, in particular drafting of decisions and conducting interviews.
+Caseworkers are trained in all aspects of the asylum procedure, in particular drafting of decisions and conducting interviews.
 The training is provided internally as well as through the European Asylum Support Office (EASO).
 In addition, training for staff members conducted by UNHCR is envisaged, although no further information is available on which topics.
 Specific training is also provided by psychologists and EASO to staff members of the Department on Proceedings for International Protection on interviewing vulnerable groups immediately upon recruitment.
 Although there is no specialised unit for vulnerable groups within the OFF, only qualified staff members are allowed to decide on applications from persons with special needs.
 In 2020 the number of such staff members was 21.
 In 2021 this information has not been provided upon request.

 As regards the internal structure of the OFF, the Department on Proceedings in International Protection of the OFF is divided into three units handling regular procedures, while one unit is responsible for accelerated and inadmissibility procedures.